Dear fan of the future,

 I write to you today about a topic more broad than just a simple story of a team, or a player.
 This was something that bridged the gap for many competitive Overwatch players looking for something greater than the competitive ladder.
 Something I personally look back fondly on, the South Korean tournament series; OGN's Overwatch APEX league.

-Following the success of the first international tournament, APAC Premier 2016, OnGameNet (OGN) was set to debut their long-awaited multi-season Overwatch tournament league.
-To set the landscape for you, for example - Envyus were still considered to be the kings of the west and Rogue were their rivals.
+Following the success of the first international tournament, APAC Premier 2016, OnGameNet (OGN) was set to debut its long-awaited multi-season Overwatch tournament league.
+To set the landscape for you, for example - Envyus was still considered to be the kings of the west and Rogue were their rivals.
 Not much had been seen from Asian in terms of competition.
 Every so often, you would hear about an online tournament or a name would pop up in a highlight somewhere, but nothing really concrete.
 APAC 2016 filled that niche.
 Fate would have the original Rogue lineup defeating Lunatic-Hai in the best of seven grand final.
 This was after Lunatic-Hai proved to have Rogue’s number as they lost to Lunatic-Hai twice in the group stage.

 OGN’s stage was set and the music was prepared.
 It was time to take a gamble on a widely popular game and show it en masse.
 It was time to show to the world how far Overwatch could be taken.
 As speculation and worry about the future grew loud, the curtains slowly closed.
 The show was about to begin.
 The colors all began to fade away and the music we all would come to know and love would enter like a lion, proud and illustrious.
 The same music that still shoots daggers down my shoulder blades when I hear it.